About the Katz School of Science and Health

-The Mordecai D. and Monique C. Katz School at Yeshiva University gives students the opportunity to further their intellectual and professional pursuits and become a part of one of U.S. News and World Report’s top 100 universities in the United States.
-The Katz School is committed to delivering a world-class education in emerging and expanding disciplines, to connecting students with thought-leaders and employers in New York City and beyond, and to creating an exemplary student and faculty experience.
+The the Katz School of Science and Health at Yeshiva University gives students the opportunity to further their intellectual and professional pursuits and become a part of one of U.S. News and World Report’s top 100 universities in the United States.
+The Katz School of Science and Health is committed to delivering a world-class education in emerging and expanding disciplines, to connecting students with thought-leaders and employers in New York City and beyond, and to creating an exemplary student and faculty experience.

 Our programs focus on Applied Sciences and Mathematics; Technology, Data, and Design; Health Sciences; and those emerging and expanding professions that are being transformed by technology innovations.
-Graduate students looking for professional advancement can earn master's degrees in Biotechnology Management and Entrepreneurship, Enterprise Risk Management, Data Analytics and Visualization, Marketing, Mathematics, Quantitative Economics, or Speech-Language Pathology.
+Graduate students looking for professional advancement can earn master's degrees in Biotechnology Management and Entrepreneurship, Data Analytics and Visualization, Marketing, Mathematics, Quantitative Economics, or Speech-Language Pathology.
 In each of these highly specialized programs, the curriculum is informed by industry to provide our graduates with tools that will serve them well in their careers.
-Undergraduate students at The Katz School, whether part of an associate's degree, summer session, or CollegeNOW, share in the same forward-looking college experience as our graduate students.
+Undergraduate students at The Katz School of Science and Health, whether part of an associate's degree, summer session, or CollegeNOW, share in the same forward-looking college experience as our graduate students.
 They also join students at Yeshiva College, Stern College, and the Sy Syms School of Business in the campus life that defines YU.

 Yeshiva University is an academic powerhouse, and we invite you to join us.

 An Exceptional Education